surajkarki66/PTop/README.md

   $ npm start
 ```

+## Downloading the application for different operating systems
+You can download binary or executable of the application from github releases at the right side of this page for different operating systems.

-## Building app for different platforms
+## Building application for different platforms

 You can either use npm or yarn doesn't matter.